-Some people stop going to environments in which they previously had a panic attack, anticipating that it will happen again.
+Some people stop going into environments in which they previously had a panic attack, anticipating that it will happen again.
 This is considered agoraphobia.
 They may avoid public places such as shopping malls, public transportation, or large sports arenas.

-Many patients with panic disorder and agoraphobia don’t respond to current treatments, or they discontinue drugs because of their side effects.
+Many patients with panic disorder and agoraphobia don’t respond well to current treatments, or they discontinue drugs because of their side effects.

 Luckily, there is research showing that inositol can help treat both of these conditions with little to no side effects.